 Links, Advertising and Spam Advertising Refers to City recognized event - Publish.
 Blatant or suspected stealth advertising- Blatant but no event - Delete.
 For persistent Posts with a self-interest in advertising a cases, ban user account. service or business.
 Suspected stealth advertising - seek the advice of a supervisor.
 If there is a strong enough reason to suspect it is stealth advertising, delete with a message such as: "This post appears to be advertising a service or business."
 Spam Delete.
 For persistent cases, ban user account.
-The abuse of the forum through unsolicited If you judge that the poster does not have a bulk messaging. legitimate reason to be on the site (e.g. they are an overseas spammer), ban immediately.
+The abuse of the forum through unsolicited If you judge that the poster does not have a bulk messaging. legitimate reason to be on the site (e.g. they are o uni messugnigi an overseas spammer), ban immediately.
 Duplication Delete.
 More than one copy of the same post.
 Web links (URLs) Delete.
 Determine if the link should be included on site.
 Links Delete.
 Including links to material the site For serious cases, ban user account and report to administrator determines to be a violation of channel i.e. Facebook.
 Appendix B.

-Potentially Harassing and Offensive Behaviors Aggressive or potentially harassing posts Delete.
-Unwanted conduct or degrading comments Ban user account. (including insults and 'jokes') affecting the dignity of another, including written attacks on another person on the basis of race, color, national origin, religion, age, disability or other similarly sensitive issues.
+otentially Harassing and Offensive Behaviors

+Aggressive or potentially harassing posts Delete.

+Unwanted conduct or degrading comments Ban user account.

+(including insults and 'jokes') affecting the

+dignity of another, including written attacks

+on another person on the basis of race,

+color, national origin, religion, age,

+disability or other similarly sensitive issues.

 Negative posts Allow.

-Posts which are critical and in context but not defamatory.
+Posts which are critical and in context but

+not defamatory.

-Misleading Comments, Defamation and Slander Misleading comments Allow.
-Use site administrator's comment to Posts which either knowingly or correct unless the post breaches another major unknowingly provide misleading rule. information.
+Misleading Comments, Defamation and Slander

+Allow.
+Use site administrator's comment to

+correct unless the post breaches another major

+rule.

 For serious cases, delete and ban user account.

-Risk to safety Delete post and ban the user account.
-Material that describes or encourages Provide copy to appropriate Department Director activities that could endanger the safety or as relevant. well-being of others.
+Delete post and ban the user account.

+Provide copy to appropriate Department Director

+as relevant.

 This should be a zero-tolerance offense.

-Other Issues
+ther Issues

 Content Conflicts with Policy Delete.

 Content conflicts or is otherwise For serious cases, ban user account.

 incompatible with any City of Sedalia

 policies.